Last Updated on November 17, 2020 by Oddmund Groette

-This article covers the newly implemented 5 cents spread in certain stocks and how that has influenced my P/L (negatively).
+This article covers the newly implemented 5 cents spread in certain stocks and how that has influenced my profit and loss (negatively).

 A lot of “experts” argue that narrow spreads are bad for the markets.
 Here is a random explanation for that:

 In my opinion, decimalization is a negative because it narrowed the spreads.
 On the surface you would think it would be better for the markets, but narrower spreads mean less profit for market makers.
 Less profit leads to less capital and less capital leads to less liquidity” (Forbes).
 A market maker’s job is to sit at the ready for a trader who wants to come to buy or sell shares.
 That means the market maker must have shares on both the bid and the ask.
 If a trader decides to suddenly sell 10K shares, it’s the job of the market maker to absorb that sale.
 In order to generate profits, market makers profit from the spread.
 Prior to decimalization, a market maker could buy shares at 10 1/8 and offer to sell at 10 1/4, which is a 6.25-cent profit in the spread.
 With decimalization, their profits diminished greatly.
 While this may seem better for investors, market makers have become less inclined to provide a market for stocks that are thinly traded.
 That means a small-cap investor who wants to sell 10K shares may not always have a market maker there to absorb the sale.
 As a result, prices could suddenly drop, leading the investor to receive far less from his or her sale than if market makers were there creating the spread.
 These quick drops and spikes in prices have resulted in more volatility, which further increases risk for investors of small-cap stocks.

 This is a typical phrase I have been hearing about why bigger spreads are good.